LariMos/Linden-Backend/proposal.md

 - Add memory exercises to the profile such as sudoku, new language learning (duolingo)

-By incorporating these features, MindConnect aims to provide a valuable resource for individuals with Alzheimer's, promoting memory training, social interaction, and cognitive stimulation.
+By incorporating these features, Unter Den Linden aims to provide a valuable resource for individuals with Alzheimer's, promoting memory training, social interaction, and cognitive stimulation.